-- 9.1 Country residential development within the hamlet of Conrich shall be supported in the areas identified as 'country residential' on Map 5 and Map 6. - 9.2 The minimum parcel size in the country residential areas should be 0.80 hectares (1.98 acres). - 9.3 Applications for redesignation or subdivision for country residential development should provide: - a.
+- 10.1 Country residential development within the hamlet of Conrich shall be supported in the areas identified as 'country residential' on Map 5 and Map 6. - 10.2 The minimum parcel size in the country residential areas should be 0.80 hectares (1.98 acres). - 10.3 Applications for redesignation or subdivision for country residential development should provide: - a.
 A plan demonstrating potential connectivity to immediately adjacent residential or agricultural parcels as determined necessary by the County; - b.
-An access management strategy that provides direct access to a County roadway and reduces the reliance on legal access arrangements; and - c.
-Appropriate reserve dedication to support environmentally sensitive areas, as well as open space, trails and pathways network as generally shown on Map 8.
+An access management strategy that provides direct access to a County roadway and reduces the reliance on legal access arrangements; - c.
+A comprehensive and feasible stormwater management strategy in accordance with relevant Master Drainage Plan and Servicing standards; - d.
+Provide servicing proposal in accordance with the County Servicing Standards with connection to piped water and wastewater systems; - e.
+Promote high quality design through consistent architectural themes across subdivision particularly relating to building appearance, lot layout, landscaping, and streetscape; and - f.
+Appropriate reserve dedication to support environmentally sensitive areas, as well as open space, trails and pathways network as generally shown on Map 8. - 10.4 Land Use amendments or Subdivision applications facilitating creation of multiple new lots may require an infill country residential development plan at the discretion of the County subject to: - a.
+A boundary agreed to by the County; - b.
+Provide a subdivision concept that demonstrates the proposal will facilitate an efficient lot layout and future road alignment; - c.
+Demonstration and availability of servicing in accordance with County Servicing